Branch manager sounds cool, doesn’t it?

-Branch manager sounds cool.
-This classy job title attracts a lot of people.
-More often than not, you will compete with more than a dozen other job seekers in your interview.
+The classy job title attracts a lot of people.
+More often than not, you will compete with a dozen other job seekers in your interview.
+And what will happen there?

 First part of the interview – screening questions

-Interviewers ask these questions to understand your motivation, your communication skills and other soft skills, and basically to get a good grasp of you, as a person.
+Interviewers ask these questions to understand your motivation, your communication skills and other soft skills.
+Basically they try to get a good grasp of you, as a person–who you are, what you do, what you dream of, what you want to achieve in your life.

 - Why should we hire you, and not one of the other applicants?